 Human Resources > Benefits > 403(b) Retirement Plan > How to Enroll & Make Changes

-All DePaul faculty and staff who are at least 21 years of age are eligible to defer part of their salary into the 403(b) retirement plan through pre-tax payroll deductions.
+All DePaul faculty and staff are eligible to defer part of their salary into the 403(b) retirement plan through pre-tax payroll deductions.

 The steps to enroll in DePaul's 403(b) retirement plan are listed below.
 But first, please read the following important information about auto-enrollment and automatic increase.

 New hires, including rehires, will be automatically enrolled in the 403(b) retirement plan to make salary deferrals at a contribution level of 5 percent within 60 days following their hire date if they do not elect otherwise.
 If an employee is automatically enrolled in the plan and does not make a valid investment election, the employee’s contributions will automatically be invested in the appropriate Vanguard Target Retirement Fund based on date of birth.
 Employees who are automatically enrolled in the plan may change their deferral elections or waive out of the plan at any time by following the Steps to Enroll (listed below).
 If you are a new hire or rehire and do not want to be automatically enrolled, please follow the Steps to Enroll and opt out of the plan within 60 days of hire.

 The DePaul University 403(b) Retirement Plan has an Automatic Increase Program (or auto-escalation), designed to promote a higher savings rate among our participants, and in line with best practices in the retirement plan industry.
 This program affects any new or re-hired employees who enroll in the 403(b) Plan at a savings rate under 10 percent.